Honors in Research

 A defense committee for a senior thesis consists of three Rochester faculty members who work within a relevant field of study and are qualified to examine the candidate’s thesis.
 Typically, the research mentor serves on the committee and will need to provide at least one to two names of teaching faculty whom they feel are an appropriate fit and would be willing to serve on the committee.
 These recommendations should be included on the application for candidacy.
 All recommendations require the review and approval of the candidate’s major advisor.

 How to Apply

-All interested students must submit an application for candidacy to the UPBM office (Hutchison 488) with the endorsing signatures of both their research mentor and major/track coordinator by the first Monday in March of their senior year.
+All interested students must submit an Application for Candidacy by the first Monday in March of their senior year.
 Students enrolled in the Take-5 program at the University may choose to defend in their fifth year.

 Once the major advisor has approved the committee names, the candidates will need to invite the faculty to serve and coordinate a mutually agreeable date, time, and location for the defense.
 The thesis defenses must be completed and the results communicated to the UPBM office in writing by the end of the first week in May.

 Candidates are encouraged to have their committees in place, a date coordinated, and a room reserved by mid-April as scheduling becomes increasingly difficult toward the end of the semester.